rakesh-31-3/Life-Skills/LearningProcess.md

 ### In this video, what was the most interesting story or idea for you?

 The most interesting idea in Barbara Oakley's talk is the **focused and diffuse modes of thinking**.
-The focused mode is like a narrow beam for solving familiar problems, while the diffuse mode is a broad light for creative connections.Alternating between them helps deeply understand complex concepts.
+The focused mode is like a narrow beam for solving familiar problems, while the diffuse mode is a broad light for creative connections.
+Alternating between them helps me deeply understand complex concepts.

 ### What are active and diffused modes of thinking?